fteufel/master-thesis/data/signal_peptides/signalp_updated_data/identify_tatlipo/README.md

 http://stdgen.northwestern.edu/stdgen/bacteria/analysis/abc_transporters.html:

 *The transporter shows a common global organization with three types of molecular components.
 Typically, it consists of two integral membrane proteins (permeases) each having six transmembrane segments, two peripheral membrane proteins that bind and hydrolyze ATP, and a periplasmic (or lipoprotein) substrate-binding protein*

-#TODO change label of P9WM45 back to TAT from TATLIPO
-#TODO change label of Q9HPK2, A0QXD9, Q9EWQ0, P38043 to TATLIPO